the Voice of

 Once again the unions did nothing to unite the struggles, rather the opposite.
 The union leaders made a point of showing their sense of responsibility whenever possible, in order that they be seen as the "social mediators" which the bourgeoisie might need.

-From the 1989 European elections onwards, the electoral decline of the PSOE increased, due both to its anti-working class policies and a series of corruption scandals.
-In addition, there was the scandal surrounding the government's use of secret paramilitary groups to track down ETA activists.
+From the 1989 European elections onward, the electoral decline of the PSOE increased, due both to its anti-working class policies and a series of corruption scandals.
+In addition, there was the scandal surrounding the government’s use of secret paramilitary groups to track down ETA activists.
 These paramilitaries, which had been financed by the government, had killed several alleged ETA members.

 Despite the Socialists’ loss of credit, the CP’s United Left failed to regain votes during these years.
 In the 1993 general election, the PSOE lost its absolute majority in Parliament for the second time and began to look for an ally.
 This led to discussions between the Socialists and the United Left over a possible common platform for government.
 These discussions did not last long as the Socialists preferred to govern with the support of the Catalonian nationalists led by the president of the Catalonia General Council, Jordi Pujol.